-Sustainable Futures: Are you interested in finding out how we can live in harmony with the planet, this strand will help you to evaluate societies’ role in, and interaction with, changes in the natural world.
+Sustainable Futures: Are you interested in finding out how we can live in harmony with the planet, would you like to know more about the research that shows us how that can be done?

 Earth Futures: This programme looks in detail at the world we live in, exploring the rocks underneath our feet, delving into the deep oceans and navigating tropical rainforests

 The programmes run from February in Year 12 to December in Year 13.
-There will be a minimum of 3 compulsory sessions each term with a number of optional ones to choose depending on your area of interest.
-The details below give you a general idea of the activities involved in each of our programmes.
+The information below should give you a general idea of the activities involved in each of our programmes.

 Launch event, providing you with more information about the programme and a chance to meet staff and students in the Faculty of Environment